learn-co-students/git-merge-conflicts-prework/README.md

 ## Introduction

-Marty McFly just finished his student profile at The Flation School and now needs to merge his profile with Doc Brown's so they'll both be on the student index page.
+Marty McFly just finished his student profile at The Flatiron School and now needs to merge his profile with Doc Brown's so they'll both be on the student index page.

 ## Merging Git Branches

 Marty's profile is stored in the `master` branch.
 Doc's is in the `doc-brown` branch.
-We are going to merge both branches onto a new branch and resolve the merge conflits there before putting it all back on the master branch.
+We are going to merge both branches onto a new branch and resolve the merge conflicts there before putting it all back on the master branch.

 ### Step 1: Make sure you have both branches